lostjeffle/d7y.io/docs/concepts/terminology/architecture.md

 - Multi-dimensional P2P scheduling strategy
 - Intelligent scheduling algorithm (advanced)
 - The scheduling results can be quantitatively compared and support A/B Testing
-- Scheduling strategy plug-in and CDN subsystem plug-in
+- Scheduling strategy plug-in and seed peer plug-in
 - Meta-information distribution pipeline
 - Client download results and back-to-source results statistics and docking with monitoring services

 ### CDN {#cdn}

+- Back to the source to download resources, as a seed peer.
 - Multi-source adaptation capabilities, including catalog download and range download functions
 - DMA read and write
 - Transfer back to the source
-- Distribute warm-up
+- Distribute preheat.
 - Dynamic compression
 - Storage management (seed storage, disk cleaning, block-level storage)
 - Memory file system